 Credit is extended by a creditor (lender) to a debtor (borrower).
 Credit doesn’t have to involve money – when you lend someone a resource and they promise to give it back at a later date, this is also a form av credit extended by you to the borrower.

 In our modern world, consumers tend to have many different types of credit.
-A person may for instance have student loans, a home mortgage loan, a general credit card such as VISA or MasterCard, and a special credit card from specific chain store.
-It is also becoming more common with payday loans, that are small fast and easy loans to get.
-Many stores that sell consumer goods will offer installment loans, where you pay a small down-payment on the day of purchase and then gradually pay down the debt (and pay the interest!) with monthly installments.
-Auto loans where the vehicle serves as collateral for the loan are very popular, and doesn’t always require a down-payment.
+A person may for instance have student loans, a home mortgage loan, a general credit card such as VISA or MasterCard, and a special credit card from a specific chain store.
+It is also becoming more common with payday loans, which are small fast and easy loans to get.
+Many stores that sell consumer goods will offer instalment loans, where you pay a small down-payment on the day of purchase and then gradually pay down the debt (and pay the interest!) with monthly instalments.
+Auto loans where the vehicle serves as collateral for the loan are very popular and doesn’t always require a down-payment.
 Some lenders will even give you a cash-back when you sign up for the loan.

-A revolving credit will typically have a minimum amount that must be paid each month, based on how much you owe the creditor.
+Revolving credit will typically have a minimum amount that must be paid each month, based on how much you owe the creditor.
 Often, the minimum amount will just be comprised of interest on the amount owed.
 You can therefore elect to not pay down the principal.
-This makes the revolving credit different from the installment loan, where you have a fixed repayment schedule to stick to and each payment consists of both interest and amortization (paying down the amount owed).
+This makes the revolving credit different from the instalment loan, where you have a fixed repayment schedule to stick to and each payment consists of both interest and amortization (paying down the amount owed).

 Of course, if you don’t pay down the principal on your revolving credit, you will be forced to keep paying interest each month.

 Using up all the available credit on revolving credit is referred to as “maxing out”.
 Generally speaking, the lender will see this as a warning sign of you being in financial trouble.
 In most cases, it is difficult to be approved for a higher limit on a revolving credit if you have already maxed it out at the current limit.